Faculty & Staff

 - How can we adjudicate claims about the nature and operation of social systems in holistic terms?

 The second project re-conceives alienation as futurelessness, or diminished and obstructed senses of possibility.
 In this project, my co-author Kelly Nielsen and I provide an account of alienation that is broad enough to encompass many different ways that people may lose the sense that the future matters.
-From the exhausting need to work and racialized exclusion from many kinds of work to therapeutic self-care and climate grief in light of the tepid responses to looming climate disaster – among countless other ways – many people experience the future as in crisis.
-We provide a framework through which to discover the systemic sources of these distinct manifestations of futurelessness, without simply insisting that each manifestation looks and feels exactly the same.
+From the exhausting need to work and racialized exclusion from opportunities to flourish to therapeutic self-care and climate grief in light of the tepid responses to looming climate disaster – among countless other ways – many people experience the future as in crisis.
+We provide a framework through which to trace the systemic sources of these distinct manifestations of futurelessness in capitalist social forms without simply reducing each manifestation to the same exact empirical source.
 Our first paper on this topic (published in the Journal of Classical Sociology in 2019) clarifies the notion of future in the work of Martin Heidegger and its relevance to the social sciences.
 Subsequent work will deal with the relationship between futurelessness, capitalism, and modernity.

 My third project examines how contemporary social scientists have retreated from attempts to conceive and explain the workings of regional or globe-defining social systems as such.
 I seek to explain the features of this retreat and begin to reconstruct a conceptual language that would allow us to assess claims about what these social systems are and how they work.
-This will require us to rethink some basic grammar of social science: action, cause, prediction, explanation, modes of reasoning, and evidentiary standards.
+This will require us to rethink some basic social scientific concepts and issues: action, cause, prediction, explanation, modes of reasoning, and evidentiary standards.
 I approach these issues in several ways.
-One paper (currently under review) on commodity fetishism as a semblance – appearances that mislead – illustrates how phenomenology can contribute to the study of social systems.
+One paper (Sociological Theory, 2020) on commodity fetishism as a semblance – appearances that mislead – illustrates how phenomenology can contribute to the study of social systems.
 Future work will explore arguments about the “relative autonomy” of culture and the state in sociological explanations, and the meaning of “cause” in reference to a system.

 In classes, I encourage students to see the work of imagination and abstraction as vital to any valuable social science.
 Without attention to the ways that we access social phenomena in thought – as things that we imagine and, as such, require definition, justification, logical coherence, and empirical demonstration – sociology loses its ability to understand and explain the world around us.